President’s Volunteer Service Award

 You must include the coversheet with your signed log(s).
 NOTE!
 Your application is NOT complete WITHOUT the signed logs AND COVERSHEET!

-SEM will certify current year hours only (ie, your fiscal year must encompass the majority of 2021) for individual students.
-Students wishing to apply for the award for the 2021-22 school year must catalog their hours with the required signatures and submit them IN ONE PDF FILE WITH COVERSHEET to Erika Wijaya Tan at email@example.com by March 20, 2022 at 11:59pm CST.
+SEM will certify current year hours only (ie, your fiscal year must encompass the majority of 2022) for individual students.
+Students wishing to apply for the award for the 2022-23 school year must catalog their hours with the required signatures and submit them IN ONE PDF FILE WITH COVERSHEET to TBD at firstname.lastname@example.org by a date TO BE DETERMINED, at 11:59 pm CST.

 Please submit your volunteering hours to qualify for the President’s Volunteer Service Award.
 You may select your own 12-month fiscal year period such as school year, calendar year, or other — based on your volunteering pattern.
 Whatever 12-month period selected, make sure to keep it — going forward.